 FCS_CKM.4 Cryptographic key destruction - Session keys Hierarchical to: No other components.
-Dependencies: [FDP_ITC.1 Import of user data without security attributes, or FDP_ITC.2 Import of user data with security attributes, or FCS_CKM.1 Cryptographic key generation]: fulfilled by FCS_CKM.1/DH_PACE FCS_CKM.4.1 The TSF shall destroy cryptographic keys in accordance with the cryptographic key destruction method physical deletion of key value that meets the following: [ISO_19790].
+Dependencies: [FDP_ITC.1 Import of user data without security attributes, or FDP_ITC.2 Import of user data with security attributes, or FCS_CKM.1 Cryptographic key generation] FCS_CKM.4.1 The TSF shall destroy cryptographic keys in accordance with the cryptographic key destruction method physical deletion of key value that meets the following: [FIPS_140-3].

-Note 20: The TOE shall destroy the PACE or BAC session keys after detection of an error in a received command by verification of the MAC.
-The TOE shall clear the memory area of session as required by FDP RIP.1.
+Note 22: The TOE shall destroy the PACE or BAC session keys after detection of an error in a received command by verification of the MAC.
+The TOE shall clear the memory area of any session keys before starting the communication with the terminal in a new after-reset-session as required by FDP_RIP.1.